cloudydeno/deno-kubernetes_client/README.md

         Flags: `--allow-net=localhost:8001` given that `kubectl proxy` is already running at that URL.

-    * `readKubeConfig(path?)` (or `forKubeConfig(config)`) tries using the given config (or `$HOME/.kube/config` if none is given) as closely as possible.
+    * `readKubeConfig(path?, context?)` (or `forKubeConfig(config, context?)`) tries using the given config (or `$HOME/.kube/config` if none is given) as faithfully as possible.

         This requires a lot of flags depending on the config file, and in some cases simply cannot work.
-For example `https://<ip-address>` server values are not currently supported by Deno.
+        For example `https://<ip-address>` server values are not currently supported by Deno, and invoking auth plugins such as `gcloud` aren't implemented yet, so any short-lived tokens in the kubeconfig must already be fresh.
         Trial & error works here :)

         Entry-level flags: `--allow-env --allow-net --allow-read=$HOME/.kube`